-Salisbury to Bridgewater was easy.
-150 miles.
-I had no hesitation to go through I was already feeling more confident with the Etron onboard computer telling me exactly home much battery charge and distance I had left, and there were at least two more fast charging stations within range if the Bridgewater station was out.
+Salisbury to Bridgewater was easy, 150 miles.
+I had no hesitation to go through, no range anxiety, I was already feeling more confident with the Etron onboard computer telling me exactly home much battery charge and distance I had left, and there were at least two more fast charging stations within range if the Bridgewater station was out.

-I pulled in to the Bridgewater Target parking lot and plugged in to the Electrify America charging station, I have to admit I miscalculated and had assumed all Electrify America Stations were super chargers that were rated at 150 kw and above, not so.
+I pulled in to the Bridgewater Target parking lot and plugged in to the Electrify America charging station, I have to admit I miscalculated and had just assumed all Electrify America Stations were super chargers that were rated at 150 kw or above, not so.
 I guess the Bridgewater station was one of the earlier installs and only charged at 50 kw, so serious let down.
 Regardless, once agin, the ritual of taking the dog for a long walk around the parking lot.
 I went to the Target to use the bathroom.
 I did some shopping getting cleaning supplies and paper goods.
 Checked emails on my phone.
-I did also manage to confirm that there was a super fast Electrify America station in Abingdon Maryland.
-One hour stops to charge my car, is not going to work.
+I did also manage to confirm that there was a 150 kw Electrify America station in Abingdon Maryland – one hour stops to charge my car, is not going to work on a long term basis.
 In order for me to love my new electric vehicle I need to get that hour long stop, down to 20 minutes.
 I killed an hour at the Target and took off again.

 Made the trip home Abingdon to DC no problem.
 Home with maybe 20 miles left on the battery.
 Mission accomplished, first full long distance, multiple stops to charge, road trip in the Etron done.

 Mental note, ALWAYS check the charging level at any stations you plan to use before you leave the house, try not to get stuck at a 50 kw stop.